harryleesan/kubernetes-workshop/README.md

 We realised that no one likes black stars for ratings!
 We have to revert back to version 1.

+1. Have a look at the new revision for Reviews that you have created in 5.4

+    ```bash
+    helm --tiller-namespace your_namespace list
+    ```

+    - You should see two revisions for the `reviews` release.

-1. Rollback to a previous version
+2. Rollback to a previous version

     ```bash
     helm --tiller-namespace your_namespace rollback \